Diomedes Olivo

-Diomedes Antonio Olivo Maldonado (January 22, 1919 – February 15, 1977), nicknamed "Guayubin" for his hometown, was a Dominican professional baseball player and scout.
-The left-handed pitcher appeared in 85 Major League Baseball pitched over all or part of three seasons between 1960 and 1963 for the Pittsburgh Pirates and St. Louis Cardinals.
+Diomedes Antonio Olivo Maldonado (January 22, 1919 – February 15, 1977), nicknamed "Guayubin" for his hometown, was a Dominican professional baseball player, manager, and scout.
+The left-handed pitcher appeared in 85 Major League Baseball games over all or part of three seasons between 1960 and 1963 for the Pittsburgh Pirates and St. Louis Cardinals.
 He was the brother of fellow major leaguer Chi-Chi Olivo, and the father of major league pitcher Gilberto Rondón.

 Career

+Olivo was listed as 6 ft 1 in tall and 195 lb.
+Prior to his minor league and Major League career, Olivo spent many years playing in his native Dominican Republic, largely with the Tigres del Licey.
+Olivo holds several records in the Dominican Professional Baseball League (LIDOM), including his 86 career wins and 160 strikeouts in the 1960-61 season.
+He finished his LIDOM career with 742 strikeouts, 13 shutouts, and a 2.11 earned run average, as well as a no-hitter against the cross-town Leones del Escogido thrown on May 29, 1954.